mortezapourhoseini/Ketab_baz_telegram_bot/telegram_book_bot/README.md

 ---

-Made with ❤️ for Persian book and poetry lovers
+Made for Persian book and poetry lovers
-ساخته شده با ❤️ برای عاشقان کتاب و شعر فارسی